lexnederbragt/MBV3070-H19/2_Flow_Control.md

-# Python 2 : Control flow - Boolean expressions, if statements, for loops and while.
+# Python 2 : Control flow - Boolean expressions, if statements and for loops.
+## Howto

+Note: for this exercise, use Notepad to write things into a file, save it under a name that you choose (remember to have the file ending with .py), and then run it with 'python <yourchosenfilename>.py'.

 ## Boolean expressions